sebgoti/napari-spacetx-explorer/README.md

 ## Issues

-If you encounter any problems, please [file an issue] along with a detailed description.
+If you encounter any problems or would like some support, please [file an issue] along with a detailed description.

 [napari]: https://github.com/napari/napari
 [Cookiecutter]: https://github.com/audreyr/cookiecutter